oasci/pitt-biosc1540-2024f/content/assessments/project/genome/index.md

 -   Submit your report as a single PDF file named `LastName_FirstName_GenomeAssemblyReport.pdf` to [Gradescope](https://www.gradescope.com/).
 -   Responses to questions should be numbered under a heading and be of reasonable length.
 -   Ensure all figures and tables in your report are clearly labeled and referenced in the text.
--   Use proper scientific writing style, including citations where appropriate.

 ## Rubric